JesseTG/melonds-ds/README.md

 As a result, improvements to standalone melonDS can be integrated almost as quickly as they're released!

+## Wi-Fi Support

+Wi-fi is fully emulated on all platforms!
+You can use any server reimplementation that works with standalone melonDS, but I recommend [Kaeru WFC][kaeru] due to its ease of use.
+Follow the instructions at the link for instructions on getting started.

+Future versions of melonDS DS may use the Kaeru WFC server by default.

+> [!NOTE]
+> Do not confuse this with local multiplayer.
+> melonDS DS does not support emulating local wireless
+> at this time.

 ## Homebrew Save Data

 The legacy melonDS core does not support save data for homebrew games.